-- Pros: Easy online interface, flexible packages, competitive fees
+- Pros: Easy online interface, packages more flexible than before, competitive fees

-- Cons: Lack of fee transparency, deposit times vary
+- Cons: Lack of fee transparency, deposit times vary, poor customer reviews

 If you are considering WorldPay’s virtual terminal, you are not alone.

-If you go online to find out how much a Worldpay virtual terminal will cost you then prepare to be disappointed.
-The provider doesn’t actually disclose their pricing and instead provides quotations on a ‘business by business’ basis.
-In short, enquirers request a call back from one of their representatives who will contact you to find out more about your business and payment processing requirements.
+In short, enquirers should request a callback from one of Worldpay’s representatives who will contact you to find out more about your business and payment processing requirements.

-Needless to say that this approach isn’t popular with everyone, such as those who may fear getting a ‘hard sell’ from the Worldpay rep (ever been to a timeshare presentation?) or just happen to prefer open and transparent pricing that they can peruse and compare on their own.
+Needless to say, this approach isn’t popular with everyone, such as those who fear getting a hard sell from the Worldpay rep (ever been to a timeshare presentation?) or just happen to prefer open and transparent pricing that they can peruse and compare on their own.

 Lowest monthly fee: £9.95